treshugart/react-shade/README.md

 </Style>
 ```

-#### Why not just use `<style />`?

-The `Style` component is much like a standard `style` tag, but there's some benefits:

-- It will simulate scoping in SSR or if using the polyfill.
-- You can use objects to author your styles instead of strings.

 #### Why can't you pass a string to `<Style />`?

 There's currently no support for using strings as we'd have to parse the strings to simulate scoping and this is not simple nor inexpensive.
 Using objects makes it far simpler.
 We're not opposed to finding a way to be able to use strings, it's just not an immediate priority.
 Please reach out if this is something you'd like to discuss.